hornster02/KMPlayer-32-bit-Two-Rows-Simple-Compact-Skin/README.md

 Default KMP problems with loss of focus when you must use ALT+TAB or mouse are solved.
 Some of the hotkeys listed below are not supported by KMP at all and you have to painfully click through the context/menu

-Multimedia keys - DISABLED - missing default global hotkeys in KMP *00
+Multimedia keys - DISABLED - missing default global hotkeys in KMP *00 (AHK)
 <br/>
 🟩 KMP64X doesn't support global hotkeys
 <br/>